locize/blog/source/_posts/what-is-i18n.md

 This demonstrates that only a few businesses are utilizing technology as they should today.
 According to the article, many more people will develop digital skills over the next decade.

 If you are a growing international business, i18n can assist you in meeting the needs of internet users.
-In the same vein, you will be able to improve the quality of your products or services by utilizing advanced digital technologies.
+Similarly, using advanced digital technologies will help you enhance the quality of your products or services.

-Finally, according to <a href="https://www.bea.gov/data/intl-trade-investment/international-services-expanded" title="data">data</a> from the US Bureau of Economic Analysis, US businesses are increasingly providing services to foreigners.
-For the past few years, there has been a more than 15% increase.
+<a href="https://www.bea.gov/data/intl-trade-investment/international-services-expanded" title="data">Data</a> from the US Bureau of Economic Analysis shows that US companies are serving more customers from other countries.
+Over the last few years, there's been an increase of over 15%

 These figures show that every company must be aware of the internationalization of its operations, particularly its software.
 The software can be viewed as the primary means of achieving digital transformation.
 This leads us to the next subject on which you should brush up on your internationalization knowledge:

 ### The different steps during internationalization  <a name="fields"></a>
-This can be used as step-by-step procedure:
+This can serve as a step-by-step guide:

 - Build your team
 - Evaluate the right translation management software